clitetailor/react-epic/README.md

 $ npm add react-epic
 ```

-## What is React Epic
+## What is React Epic?

-React Epic is an attempt to integrate RxJS the easiest way into React without sacrificing the readability or bridging between React and Redux.
-By this way, you only have to write a RxJS description (called **Epic**) and then, bind it to React.
+React Epic is our attempt to integrate RxJS the easiest way into React without sacrificing the readability or bridging between React and Redux.
+By this way, you only have to write RxJS descriptions (called **Epics**) then bind it to React and everything will run like a charm! 🌟

-For example:
+Our example, Tada ... :

 ```jsx
 const messages$ = new BehaviorSubject([])